ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 ## Xfconf Terminology

+### Property

+A property in xfconf is the same as a key in libelektra i.e. it has a name and can hold one or more values.

+### Channel

+A channel is a type of namespace used in the xfconf library.
+Usually, it is used to separate the properties of different applications which is helpful if different applications rely on a property with the same name but require them to hold different values.
+For example Thunar uses a channel named `thunar`, Xfwm uses a channel named `xfwm4` and so on.
+Keep in mind that channels are only used to separate the properties such as namespaces.
+They are not a security feature i.e. every application has read/write access to every channel.

 ### Locks

 Xfconf uses so-called locks to prevent users or applications to set properties to a new value.